akirak/yastar/README.md

 **This program is heavy on API usage**, especially if you have repositories with thousands (or more) of commits.
-To prevent from hitting the API limit of GitHub and also reduce the execution time, it is recommended to keep the database to an object storage and restore it on every CI run.
+To prevent from hitting the API limit of GitHub and also reduce the execution time, it is recommended to keep the database to a cache.
 YAStar tries to fetch only new activities, so you can save the usage by keeping the database file.

+An example setup is in [my repository](https://github.com/akirak/akirak).

 ## Technical Notes